LasseurCoralie/TheBigBlog/README.md

 Mise en place d'une architecture MVC et de routes avec PHP

+Liaison à une BDD MySQL et dynamisation des données

-*Webdesign with guidelines - integration of responsive home page - use of Bootstrap - MVC architecture and routing with PHP*
+*Webdesign with guidelines - integration of responsive home page - use of Bootstrap - MVC architecture and routing with PHP - Link with a MySQL DB and use of dynamics datas*

 ----